Arkansas family moves to New Mexico to support son’s gender transition

-LITTLE ROCK, Ark. – Families of transgender children are now considering moving out of the state of Arkansas following legislation banning any kind of chemical treatment or surgery involving gender reassignment for kids under the age of 18.
+LITTLE ROCK, Ark.
+(KARK) – Families of transgender children in Arkansas are now considering moving out of the state after a law banning any kind of chemical treatment or surgery involving gender reassignment for kids under the age of 18 was passed.

 “We don’t want to find out that our child has become a statistic,” George Spurrier said.